raffaelladevita/clas12-timeline/qa-physics/README.md

   * local environment:
     * `$COATJAVA` must point to your local install
     * `run-groovy` (likely in `$COATJAVA/bin`) must be in your `$PATH`
-2. set local environment variables with `source environ.sh`
+2. note for developers: set local environment variables with `source ../bin/environ.sh`
-  * some primary run scripts do this automatically, in case the user forgets
+  * wrapper scripts in `../bin/` do this automatically, but if you intend to run individual scripts here (namely during manual QA), you may need to call this `source` command
   * note: `JYPATH` is added to the classpath for groovy called via `run-groovy`, from `coatjava`
-  * the variable `TIMELINEDIR` is the webserver directory to which the output hipo files will be copied; this is a directory which the front-end will read in order to produce the web page version of the timelines.
-If you are not using this feature, change `TIMELINEDIR` to any local directory; if you don't want to edit `environ.sh`, then simply create the directory `../www`, which is the default value of `TIMELINEDIR`

 ## PASS1 Procedure for Automatic QA
 * prepare run-group dependent settings in `monitorRead.groovy`